GioF71/upmpdcli-docker/README.md

 :---|:---
 additional-radio-list.txt|Additional Radios
-recoll.conf.user|Recoll configuration (used by upcrl) qobuz.txt|Qobuz Credentials hra.txt|HRA Credentials, format is like a .env file.
+recoll.conf.user|Recoll configuration (used by upcrl) hra.txt|HRA Credentials, format is like a .env file.
 Make sure you include all the settings related the streaming service. upmpdcli-additional.txt|Configuration snippet, will be appended to upmpdcli.conf.

-For `qobuz.txt` and `hra.txt`, the format of the file must be like a `.env` file, where all the settings which are related to the service must be listed.
+For `hra.txt`, the format of the file must be like a `.env` file, where all the settings which are related to the service must be listed.
 Mixed configurations (so part in variables, part in these files) are not supported.
 The upmpdcli-additional.txt is a simple list of lines with a `key = value` synthax.

 ### Custom icon